 All people with cancer with a history of diabetes should be counselled on the risks of worsening glycaemic control with anti-cancer or glucocorticoid therapy, and potential increasing insulin requirements.
-Check baseline HbA1c and random plasma glucose prior to commencing treatment.
-Ensure all individuals have a blood glucose meter, with glucose testing strips, and know how to use it.
-Monitor random plasma glucose at treatment visits/each cycle.
+Check baseline HbA1c and venous plasma glucose prior to commencing treatment.
+Ensure all individuals have a glucometer, with glucose testing strips, and know how to use it.
+Monitor venous plasma glucose at treatment visits/each cycle.
 Seek advice from local diabetes team/ DSN if insulin requires up-titration.